 Determining a late payment

-How to remove late payments with the creditor
+How to dispute late payments with the creditor

 Goodwill Letter.
 Infrequent, rare late payments can be deleted by the original creditor.
 Write a goodwill letter and request the creditor remove the late payment.
 Many times creditors, as a gesture of good customer service, will remove late payments, especially if you have been a good customer in the past.